winstonferguson/code_sample/readme.md

 This sample should give a fair reflection of my capacity as a developer.
 It's pulled from one of my private repositories.

-I can't say I'm really proud of any code that I've written about a week after I've written it, but I am proud of what this code can do and it's improvement over what I would have written before it.
+As someone constantly striving to improve, I find it hard to feel proud of any code I've written about a week after I've written it.
+However, I am proud of what this code can do and it's improvement over what I would have written before it.

 ## What